-The Statement of Accounts summarises the Council's transactions for the 2023/24 financial year and its position at the year-end of 31 March 2024.
-The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which Regulations require to be prepared in accordance with proper accounting practices.
-These regulations were further amended by the Accounts and Audit (Amendment) Regulations 2022, stipulating the accounts must be issued by 31 May and the Audited Accounts published by 30 September.
-These practices, under Section 21 of 2003 Act, primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 and the Service Reporting Code of Practice 2023/24, supported by International Financial Reporting Standards (IFRS).
+The Statement of Accounts summarises the Council's transactions for the 2024/25 financial year and its position at the year-end of 31 March 2025.
+The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015 in accordance with proper accounting practices.
+These regulations were further amended by the Accounts and Audit (Amendment) Regulations 2024, stipulating the accounts must be issued by 30 June and the Audited Accounts published by 27 February 2026.
+These practices, under Section 21 of 2003 Act, primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2024/25 and the Service Reporting Code of Practice 2024/25, supported by International Financial Reporting Standards (IFRS).